mrazjava/booklink/booklink-import-openlibrary/README.md

 ```
 mvn spring-boot:run -Dspring-boot.run.arguments="--dumpFile=/tmp/ol_dump_works_latest.json --schemaClassName=WorkSchema --frequencyCheck=5000"
 ```
+Pass `schemaClassName` value according with the dump file being processed: `AuthorSchema`, `WorkSchema` or `EditionSchema`.
+The `frequencyCheck` is the modulo determining how often import will log progress.

 The import will read each line into a JSON object and feed it to a Kafka topic.
 From there it is consumed and processed further.

 #### OpenLibrary Schemas
 I found JSON schemas provided by OpenLibrary to be incomplete and error prone and opted to create and use my own.